manojo/parsequery/README.md

 data structures that are creating when running a traditional parser combinator program.
 Typically, parser combinators interleave _static_ composition of parsers with  the _dynamic_ act of parsing itself, at runtime.
-The key insight is that we can fully decouple the static parts from the dynamic one.
+The key insight is that we can fully decouple the static parts from the dynamic ones.
 This is done by leveraging a technique known as [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation).
 To know more about the ideas check out the these blog posts on optimising [list